patrick-anastasio/Cancer-Image-Classification-Neural-Net/README.md

+# Early Detection of Leukemia in Children

-# Acute Lymphoblastic Leukemia (ALL) Diagnosis Using Neural Networks
+>##Acute Lymphoblastic Leukemia (ALL) Diagnosis Using Neural Networks

 [A Guide to Leukemia](https://www.healthline.com/health/leukemia)